MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-for-work.md

   - **Message**: Enter the text you want shown, a max of 4096 characters.
 The text you enter isn't translated to the device's default language.
 So if you want to show a message in Spanish, enter the text in Spanish.

-- **Lock screen message**: Enter the text you want shown on the device lock screen, a max of 4096 characters.
+- **Lock screen message**: Enter the text you want shown on the device lock screen.

   Using the following settings, you can customize this message and enter a different message for different languages.
 By default, this message is in **English (United States)**.

-  - **All, except when specified**: The text you enter is shown for all languages.
+  - **All, except when specified**: Enter the text you want shown for all languages, a max of 4096 characters.
 This text is automatically translated to the device's default language.
 If you don't enter a custom message, then Intune doesn't change or update this setting.
+By default, the OS might not show a lock screen message.

   - **Select Locale**: Select the locale or region to show a different custom message for that specific locale.